Trackunit/developer-hub/api-docs/time-series-introduction.md

 >
 > In certain situations, such as retrofitting a telematics device, compensating values (PreRun1, PreRun2, PreIdle, PreKm) are applied to synchronize the readings between the asset and the telematics device's odometer and run counters.
 >
-> The implementation of these value adjustments is currently in development and will be incorporated starting from version 2 for the following metrics:
+> The implementation of these value adjustments is pending and therefore NOT applied.
+Affected metrics:
 > * PreRun1 on machine_insight_cumulative_operating_hours
 > * PreIdle on machine_insight_engine_total_idle_hours
 > * PreKm on machine_insight_total_vehicle_distance
 > * PreRun1 on advanced_sensor_run_1
 > * PreRun2 on advanced_sensor_run_2
 >
-> Please note that the version number is included as part of the metric identification.
+> Implementation updates will be communicated through developer hub.

 > 📘 Subscription requirement
 >